Danko-Lab/clipnet_k562/README.md

 # Analysis of transcription initiation models in K562

-Transfer learning of CLIPNET (trained in LCLs) to K562
+Transfer learning of CLIPNET (trained in LCLs) to K562.

+Scripts to download/preprocess data are in `data_processing`.
+Scripts to transfer learn CLIPNET models to K562 are in `clipnet_transfer_learning`.

 ## Download pretrained models